Install a single package

 Installing and Managing R Packages

 R’s true power comes from its vast ecosystem of packages.
-This guide will show you how to effectively install, update, and manage packages for your data analysis projects.
+This guide shows how to effectively install, update, and manage packages for data analysis projects.

 Installing Packages